 Thank you very much for your last minute enquiry.
 I would love to make some suggestions for your proposed wedding anniversary and 50th birthday trip.
-Although last minute tailor made travel can often be a little tricky you are very lucky in the fact you have managed to avoid both the half term holidays and Easter break and therefore availability shouldn't be too bad.
-As you have only 7-10 days I think it is important for your destination to have a single direct flight, this will allow you more time for the fun part of the trip and less time spent travelling.
+Although last minute tailor-made travel can often be a little tricky you are very lucky in the fact you have managed to avoid both the half term holidays and Easter break and therefore availability shouldn't be too bad.
+As you have only 7 to 10 days I think it is important for your destination to have a single direct flight, this will allow you more time for the fun part of the trip and less time spent travelling.
 I have made two very different suggestions below but I would be delighted to discuss these ideas or others in more detail by phone.

-As you are after somewhere warm, relaxing and interesting there a few areas that spring to mind and my first suggestion is South Africa and in particular Cape Town and the Garden Route and winelands.
+As you are after somewhere warm, relaxing and interesting there a few areas that spring to mind and my first suggestion is South Africa and in particular Cape Town, the Garden Route and Winelands.
 Here there are some wonderful character properties to choose from and the B&B's and guesthouses in particular are famed for their hospitality.
 The end of March is nearing the end of their summer and generally this is a lovely time of year to visit.
-You can enjoy visiting Table Mountain and Robben Island from the city and then head out on a short self drive trip to sample some delicious food and first class wine in the winelands.
-It is worth noting that Cape Town is a 11.5 hour flight from the UK and although this is a fair distance the flying times work very well and once you arrive there is only a two hour time difference so you don't have any awful jet lag to worry about.
+You can enjoy visiting Table Mountain and Robben Island from the city and then head out on a short self drive trip to sample some delicious food and first class wine in the Winelands.
+It is worth noting that Cape Town is an 11.5 hour flight from the UK and although this is a fair distance the flying times work very well and once you arrive there is only a two hour time difference so you don't have any awful jet lag to worry about.